Real-Time LLM Performance Monitoring in 2026: 7 Tools Ranked

 Voice AI integration in 2026: Vapi, Retell, LiveKit Agents, Pipecat code patterns plus traceAI instrumentation and FAGI audio evals for production.

-Future AGI vs Deepchecks in 2026.
-LLM evaluation, observability, prompt optimization, tabular and CV validation, pricing, G2 ratings, and when to pick each.
+Future AGI vs Deepchecks in 2026: LLM evaluation, observability, prompt optimization, tabular and CV validation, pricing, G2 ratings, fit.

 What LLM observability means in 2026: traces, spans, evals, span-attached scores.
-Compare top 5 platforms, see real traceAI code, and learn what to alert on.
+Top 5 platforms compared, real traceAI code, alerts.